 What Foods Are Good for Healthy Kids’ Teeth?

-Two of the more acidic citrus juices come from lemons and grapefruit.
-When you do offer a fruit juice to your child make it orange juice, the least acidic choice, but make sure they brush even after drinking orange juice.
+The list of fresh fruits that are good for the teeth consists of apples, pears, or any type of melon.
+These watery fruits help to wash away harmful acids that can erode tooth enamel.
+When you do offer a fruit juice to your child, make it orange juice, the least acidic choice, but make sure they brush even after drinking orange juice.

-Parents are well aware that children who drink too many sodas are at risk for getting cavities, but they may not know that the acid content in the cola is worse for their teeth than the sugar is.
+Parents are well aware that children who drink too many sodas are at risk of getting cavities, but they may not know that the acid content in the cola is worse for their teeth than the sugar is.
 That is why diet drinks are not healthy substitutes – they may not have the sugar content, but they’re still carbonated.